alphagov/govuk_app_config/README.md

 ### Automatic error reporting

-If you include `govuk_config` in your `Gemfile` your application will be automatically configured to send errors to Sentry.
+If you include `govuk_app_config` in your `Gemfile` your application will be automatically configured to send errors to Sentry.

 ### Manual error reporting